leebardon/cookiecutter-for-scientists/README.md

 As a quick primer on how MVC has been interepreted in the context of a scientific research project:

 **MODEL** -
 The model handles application data, and the rules for manipulating and transforming that data.
 You could think of the model as e.g. a series of functions that operate on data objects.
 For example, say you have a series of functions contained within the file *diversityindex.jl*.
-This file would be created inside the *model* directory, along with e.g. *size_distribution.j*, both of which may be considered as separate logical modules within your project.
+This file would be created inside the *model* directory, along with e.g. *size_distribution.jl*, both of which may be considered as separate logical modules within your project.

 **VIEW** -
-The view, broadly, is a visualisation of the state of the model.
-For example, you might have developed a block of code that takes the output from "diversity*index.jl" and produces a heatmap.
-You might call this file "heatmap.jl" and place it into the \_view* directory.
+The view, broadly speaking, is a visualisation of the state of the model.
+For example, you might have developed a block of code within a file called *heatmap.jl* that takes the output from *diversity_index.jl* and produces a heatmap.
+This file would be contained within the *view* directory.

 **CONTROLLER** -
-I like to think of the controller as procedural mediator between the model and the view functionality.
+I like to think of the controller as procedural mediator between model and view functionality.
 To explain this concept within the context of the current project, it would be illustrative to demonstrate a suggested workflow:

 1. _DiversityIndexController.jl_ takes a dataset from the data/raw directory in the root of the project and passes it to a series of funtions in _diversity_index.jl_;
 2. _diversity_index.jl_ passes a transformed dataset back to _DiversityIndexController.jl_, which proceeds to save the output into the processed data directory, before passing it to _heatmap.jl_;
-3. _heatmap.jl_ generates the plot, and saves it to results/figures directory.
+3. _heatmap.jl_ generates the plot, and saves it to results/figures directory;
+4. Finally, outside the *src* folder, you may choose to

 # Getting Started